-- This trail is currently known as the All Weather Trail for its unique construction.
-While other trails in our region will be defined by the weather, the capped construction of the AWT will allow for more riding during wet conditions.
+- The All Weather Trail is known for its unique construction.
+While other trails in our region will be defined by the weather, the capped construction of the AWT allows for more riding during wet conditions.
 Built with the specs of a beginner trail, you can expect to find a consistent grade down the hill with rollers and berms.

-- Happy Camper is a 4700’ long, machine-built flow trail that is our most beginner friendly trail featuring lots of rollers and berms.
-Perfect for your first adventure into gravity based mountain biking.
+- Happy Camper is a 4,700’ long, machine-built flow trail that is our most beginner friendly, featuring lots of rollers and berms.
+Perfect for your first adventure into gravity-based mountain biking.
 On days when the lift is not running and trails are open, Happy Camper is the return trail to the top.

 - Thing 1 & Thing 2 – More Difficult – The top section of Happy Camper includes optional “B-Lines.”
 These lines have large jumps, rollers and berms.
 Follow the signs to remain on the easiest line down or to choose the more difficult free ride options of the trail.
 Either way, you’ll be happy!!

-- This 4600’ long, machine-built flow trail bridges the gap between beginner gravity riding and intermediate.
-Candyland features more defined rollers and jumps and the berms get a little bit tighter.
+- This 4,600’ long, machine-built flow trail bridges the gap between beginner and intermediate gravity riding.
+Candyland features more defined rollers and jumps, and the berms get a little bit tighter.
 It is the perfect trail to progress your riding skills!
-Beginners who have mastered Happy Camper will find this trail a bit more challenging while more advanced riders will find many opportunities to catch a little air.
+Beginners who have mastered Happy Camper will find this trail a bit more challenging, while more advanced riders will find many opportunities to catch a little air.
 A true crowd pleaser, Candyland was named a model flow trail by the International Mountain Bike Association in 2013.

 - This machine-built trail provides the easiest access to the lower trailheads.
-Sprung-a-Leek has berms, beginner rock faces and boardwalks with multiple advanced “B-lines”.
-The B-lines offer steep rollovers and possible drops.
+Sprung-a-Leek has berms, beginner rock faces and boardwalks with multiple advanced B-lines that offer steep rollovers and possible drops.
 With so many options to ride, Sprung-a-Leek can offer a different experience every time down.

 Duluth Traverse– Spirit Mountain section – Easiest – XC